 Peel primer is thin so that it can seep into tiny cracks.
 But since it seeps also into old wood, you need to apply a lot of it and give it some time to seep under the old paint and into the surface under it: wood or old layers of paint which itself may have cracks in it with wood underneath.
 Besides painting it on with a paint brush (or smaller artist's brush) another method is to rub it into the cracks after first painting on a heavy layer over the cracks.
 Still another alternative is to use a plastic putty knife to work it into the cracks.

 When using peel primer to get into tiny hairline cracks, one may often get more peel primer into the cracks by rubbing it in.
 One can use ones fingers for this and even bare fingers seem to work.
-One can apply a daub of peel primer with a paint brush and then rub back and forth transverse to the cracks to rub it in.
+One can apply a daub of peel primer with a paint brush and then rub back and forth over the cracks to rub it in.
 If one is only doing a few tiny cracks and doesn't have a wet paint brush handy, in some cases one may simply dip the tip(s) of ones finger(s) into the peel primer (avoiding dipping in your fingernail).
 Then rub it in, possibly twisting a finger (and wrist) so as to use up most of the peel primer on the finger.
 For larger areas one may use all 4 fingers (except the thumb) to rub in peel primer.
 One may also need to sometimes rub in the direction of the crack to redistribute the peel primer on the surface, especially for a vertical surface where the peel primer may run down the surface due to gravity.
 An advantage of rubbing in peel primer is that it puts most of the peel primer into the cracks with little peel primer left on the good surfaces which might slightly discolor/stain such good surfaces if you are not going to repaint.